massix/cv/main.typ

 )

 #resume-item[
-  - #text([DCX *Digital Customer eXperience* is a brand new departement created in ALTEN Sophia-Antipolis which focuses on delivering high commitment projects for final customers.])
+  - #text([DCX *Digital Customer eXperience* is a brand new department created in ALTEN Sophia-Antipolis which focuses on delivering high commitment projects for final customers.])
-  - #text([Development of Technical Proofs of Concept, coaching on new teams.])
+  - #text([Development of technical *proofs of concept*, *coaching* on new teams.])
-  - #text([Responsible of three internship programs, coordinating the work of nearly 30 junior developers in Marseille, Lyon and Sophia Antipolis, developing internal libraries and applications to accelerate the development of Cloud-Native applications.])
+  - #text([Responsible of three internship programs, *coordinating* the work of nearly *30 junior developers* in Marseille, Lyon and Sophia Antipolis, developing internal libraries and applications to *accelerate the development* of CloudNative applications.])
 ]

 // Orange Djingo Architect